dalinkim/issue-tracker/README.md

 Get API to retrieve a single issue and display it in the edit page.
 To get a single resource, REST dictates that we need an API of the form /api/issues/issue_id.
 In the handler, get the ID as a parameter in the request object (req.params.id), convert the string ID to MongoDB ObjectID, and then retrieve a single record returning the document as a JSON in the document.

 <a href="https://github.com/dalinkim/issue-tracker/tree/09-edit-page">09-edit-page</a><br>
+Create a form to display all the values of the issue with the editable fields as form inputs.
+Make these controlled components by connecting them to an object in the state called issue.
+Make a common method called onChange and supply the name property to each input to differentiate between them. <br>
+load() method to fetch the issue properties using the Get API, which is called from componentDidMount() and componentDidUpdate() <br>Fields need to be converted to strings to be edited.

 <a href="https://github.com/dalinkim/issue-tracker/tree/09-ui-components-number-input">09-ui-components-number-input</a><br>